Chinomnso-Okechukwu/Unit-3/README.md

 One of my clients requirements was to make this application visually pleasing.
 There are pictures in the app but no color.
 One of the things I can do to improve this app's aesthethic is to add color.
 #### 3. A search button:
 One improvement that can be added to this app is a search button.
 This will help my client locate one of his perfumes in his inventory iincase he wants to check it out, delete it or edit information about it.
+#### 4. A way to add the pictures of the newly added perfumes:
+My client is able to add new perfumes in his inventory but cannot directly add the corresponding perfumes to the application.
+Having all the pictures of perfumes are important because it helps recommend the perfume my client will use that day and also because it is part of the success criteria.
+If there's no way for my client to do that, then I will have to update this application with the new pictures.

 ### References
 [1] Retrieved from https://topofstacksoftware.com/2019/01/09/10-best-programming-languages-for-mobile-app-development/ on 15th February 2020.